Litter is unsightly and dropping it is illegal. We take a tough line on litter by enforcing the law against anyone caught spoiling our town.

 The Litter Clearing Notice gives the person on whom it is served at least 28 days to clear the litter, and to keep it clean thereafter.
 Failure to comply with a Litter Clearing Notice is an offence with a maximum fine.
 Prosecution can be avoided by paying a fixed penalty fine, which is reduced if paid within 10 days.

 You can let us know when cleaning or litter picking is needed in a specific area using Report It.
-This should be used for small amounts of litter in a park, street or open space.
-For bigger areas of rubbish, you'll need to make a fly tipping report.

 You'll need to tell us whether the location is a street or an alley.
 You'll also need to give us additional information, like whether the litter includes broken glass and/or dog fouling.